Hearing Screening E-Learning Course

 A health professional specializing in preventing, identifying, and assessing hearing impairments and related disorders as well as managing any non-medical rehabilitation of individuals with hearing loss.

-Automated Auditory Brainstem Response
+Automated Auditory Brainstem Response (AABR)

-Child and Teen Checkups (C&
+Child and Teen Checkups (C&TC)

 An electronic medical device surgically implanted to bypass damaged structures in the inner ear and directly stimulate the auditory nerve in order to receive and process sound and speech.

 Relates to the mobility of the eardrum and the three bones in the middle ear.
 It is the inverse of stiffness.